redboltz/async_mqtt/README.md

 Single broker, multiple clients. clients are genereted by https://github.com/redboltz/async_mqtt/tree/main/docker bench.sh

-It publish packets and receive it.
+It publishes packets and receive it.
 Measure RTT(Round trip time).
 Each clinet 100 publish/second (pps).
 Increase the number of clients until RTT over 1second.
 For example, the number of client is 6,000, that means 600,000 (600K) pps.
+Publish payload is 1024 bytes.

 ## Result